dsummersl/durham_voters/README.md

 =====

 1. Install GDAL (ogr2ogr utilities).
 On OSX this is as easy `brew install gdal`.
+2. The `rtree` on OSX needs needs another library: `brew install spatialindex`.
-2. Install a virtual environment and dependencies:
+3. Install a virtual environment and dependencies:

 ```bash